Pinsplash/SEFGD/README.md

 "*A map placed entity which activates with long use.*" | "*It's an object that requires a player to continuously press +use on it to interact with it.*"

 # Legacy support entities
 Some entities (e.g. func_wall) that are meant to be replaced with other entities are included in these FGDs for basic legacy support.
 They are noted as obsolete and have the obsolete sprite, and are included in the "removed" counts above.
+(This will soon change.)

 # Issues
 If you think I should change something, you can tell me that.
-Directly to me.
-On this website.
-It is easy.